Kirby-org/nago/README.md

 ## Building

-- Use `npm run-script esbuild-noMinify` to build the engine without minification.
-- Use `npm run-script esbuild` to build the engine with minification.
+- Use `npm run-script build` to build/minify the engine.
-- Use `npm run-script esbuild-haxball` to build the engine with specific minification aimed at using the physics engine inside Haxball's minified codes.
-(More specifically, inside the `src/api.js` of the `node-haxball` package.)
-The `mangle-cache.json` file is also maintained for now to keep the variable names stable and same as the Haxball game, in order to be able to replace and test the physics engine inside the Haxball game.

-The outputs are in `dist` folder, and can directly be used inside browsers.
+The outputs will be in `dist` folder, and can directly be used inside browsers or node.js.

 ## Installing

 ### Installing for node.js:

-To install the package, you can use `npm install nago.js`.
-You can then use `var nago = require("nago.js");` to have your physics engine ready to use.
+To install the package, you can use `npm install nago.js` and then import the library using `var nago = require("nago.js");`.

 ### Installing for a browser environment: